MaterializeInc/materialize/play/wikirecent-dbt/README.md

    (10 rows)
    ```

+1. Now that you have your views, let's test expectations about those views.
+We believe that the `user` field in our `useredits` and `top10` models should never have null values.
+Run:
+    ```nofmt
+    dbt test
+    ```

-1. Now that you have your views, let's generate their docs using dbt.
-From your Python virtual environment, run:
+1. Finally, let's generate their docs using dbt.
+From your virtual environment, run:
    ```nofmt
    dbt docs generate
    dbt docs serve